 - Neck injuries

 Our Personal Injury Law Firm

-Emerson Scott, LLP has extensive experience defending individuals rights to be safe and secure.
+Emerson Firm, PLLC has extensive experience defending individuals rights to be safe and secure.
 We believe in the protections of the law and those accountable who have harmed others through negligence or intentional acts.